 - When you place an order, we’ll keep the personal data you give us for five years, so we can comply with our legal and contractual obligations.

 - If you order is an insurance product, the associated personal data will be kept until the end of the liability we have for you or a third party.

 Who do you share my personal data with?

-We sometimes share your personal data with trusted third parties.
-For example, claims administrators, underwriters, vehicle recovery operators, fraud management, to handle complaints.
+We sometimes share your personal data with trusted third parties in order to handle complaints.
+For example with claims administrators, underwriters, vehicle recovery operators and fraud management.